MachineLemonade/docs/v0.10/running-jobs-and-scaling.md

 ![Astro UI Executor Config](https://assets2.astronomer.io/main/docs/astronomer-ui/Astro-UI-Resources.png)

-In general, `database connections` shows how many actual connections to Astronomer's database (not yours) are actively being used whereas `client connections` refers to *all* Airflow connections opened against the PgBouncer (a light-weight connection pool manager for Postgres) for a particular deployment.
+In general, `database connections` show how many actual connections to Astronomer's database (not yours) are actively being used whereas `client connections` refers to *all* Airflow connections opened against the PgBouncer (a light-weight connection pool manager for Postgres) for a particular deployment.
 This will normally be a higher and more variable number.

-Importantly, these connections do NOT have any impact on the way you write your DAGs or how many concurrent connections you hold to your own databases.
-It's really just about how the Webserver, Scheduler, and Workers connect to Astronomer's Postgres to update the state of variables, DAGs, tasks, etc. Unless you're implementing the Kubernetes Pod operator or the Kubernetes Executor, don't worry about it.
+Importantly, these connections do **not** have any impact on the way you write your DAGs or how many concurrent connections you hold to your own databases.
+Rather, they're really just about how the Webserver, Scheduler, and Workers connect to Astronomer's Postgres to update the state of variables, DAGs, and tasks.
+Unless you're implementing the Kubernetes Pod operator or the Kubernetes Executor, you will not need to worry about them.

 #### Environment Variables